 The Firm have a full suite of online communications.
 Literature and documents are reviewed at least annually as part of the Document Management Process.
 A high-level review was completed in December 2022.
+Online content and navigation continue to improve for customers with the launch of Ready Made Pensions in March 2024.

 Pathway investors have access to an Investment Pathways tool, which was developed in conjunction with LikeMinds, a specialist 'Direct to Customer' financial services marketing agency.
-One aspect of this planning and decision making tool enables investors to review how much they have saved, what might be need in retirement and how long their money might last.
+One aspect of this planning and decision-making tool enables investors to review how much they have saved, what might be need in retirement and how long their money might last.
 LikeMinds worked with the Firm to create a series of customer personas, and then used these customer personas to undertake customer testing of various aspects of the site which led to a series of recommendations adopted during the development of the website.
 Switching online is available.
+A risk guestionnaire is available to those investors who wish to review their selection.